AdobeDocs/audience-manager.fr-FR/help/using/features/profile-merge-rules/external-graph-use-cases.md

 ## Profile Merge Rule Options for External Device Graph Use Cases {#profile-merge}

-Les options de règle de fusion pour ces cas d&#39;utilisation ressemblent à celles présentées ci-dessous.
+Les options de règle de fusion pour ces cas d'utilisation ressemblent à celles présentées ci-dessous.
 The [!UICONTROL Authenticated Profile] options are deactivated because these settings are only available when you select **[!UICONTROL Current Authenticated Profile]** or **[!UICONTROL Last Authenticated Profile]**.
 Your [!UICONTROL Device Options] will vary depending on the type of device graph setting that you want to use or that is available to you.

 ![](assets/merge-rules-external.png)